Studio Versioning

 All studio-related jobs are versioned: importers (including clara-importer), exporters (including export-paths), render-vray, render-webgl, composite, zip-downloader, and image-worker (aka. image-magick ).
 The only jobs not versioned are bq-analytics, org-data-transfer, and wf-generator.

-At the top of each job log, you should see a message similar to the following which confirms that the job picked up the correct studio version: “Using Studio Version: '_initial'.
+At the top of each job log, there will be a message similar to the following, which confirms the job picked up the correct studio version: “Using Studio Version: '_initial'.
 Release tag: 'preview-2026.4.0'.
 Build tag: hotfix-preview-2026-feb-20-2026-02-20-14-26-260”

 Services

-Are not versioned, Services always run the latest version.
+Services always run the latest version.

-fast-compositorwill respect the org’s Studio Version when rendering, but technically this is just the service selecting the correct player bundle, the service itself is not versioned
+fast-compositorwill respect the org’s Studio Version when rendering, but technically this is just the service selecting the correct player bundle.
+The service itself is not versioned.

 Last updated